What to Avoid if You Have an Overactive Bladder

 The sudden need to go to the bathroom and urine leakage “on the way” can cause social isolation and problems at work.
 After all, it’s likely that the sufferer will end up dedicating a lot of mental energy to worrying about the problem.

-Foods to avoid if you have an overactive bladder
+Foods and drinks to avoid if you have an overactive bladder

 - Some are prescribed by a medical professional, such as a botox injection.

 - Others are related to daily habits.
-These include physical exercises to strengthen the pelvis and a diet that cuts down on certain drinks and infusions.
+These include physical exercises to strengthen the pelvic floor and a diet that cuts down on certain drinks and infusions.

-If you’re one of the many people who suffer from a hyperactive bladder, we suggest that you avoid the following foods:
+If you’re one of the many people who suffer from a hyperactive bladder, we suggest that you avoid the following foods, as they may worsen the problem and cause more discomfort:

 Spicy foods and condiments will worsen the symptoms of the condition.
 That’s why we recommend that you avoid them altogether or reduce the amount you use when preparing meals.

-However, one of the side effects that they can have is to exacerbate the symptoms of a hyperactive bladder.
-The acid contained in these little berries makes us need more frequent trips to the bathroom.
+However, one of the side effects that they can have is exacerbating the symptoms of a hyperactive bladder.
+T he acid contained in these little berries makes us need more frequent trips to the bathroom.

-For those who suffer from urinary incontinence, these fruits are not advisable.
-This is because they contain elements that further irritate the bladder.
+For those who suffer from urinary incontinence, these fruits further irritate the bladder.

 For example, every time you drink a beer, you’re obviously ingesting liquid.
 However, at the same time, the alcohol contained in the beer speeds up the work of the kidneys, meaning the bladder has to work faster to expel the liquid.